UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ### Creating a New Directory

 Now we know how to move around and view the contents of a directory, we should learn how to create a new directory using bash instead of the GUI folder you are used to.
-If you already have a directory for this course, navigate to this directory using the `cd` command, remembering that your home directory is represented by the `~` symbol.
+If you already have a directory for this course, **navigate to this directory using the `cd` command**, remembering that your home directory is represented by the `~` symbol.

 Now we are in a suitable location, let's create a directory called `Bash_Practical`, just like we did for the `R_Practicals`.
 To do this we use the `mkdir` command as follows: